COVID-19: Who Is Most Vulnerable to Severe Illness?March 19, 2020 - Katie McCallum

 As you age, your immune system weakens, making it much harder for you to fight infections.
 This is what makes the elderly more vulnerable to experiencing serious complications of COVID-19, including pneumonia and even death.

 But which chronic health conditions put a person at higher risk, and what extra steps should someone who's at high risk of developing COVID-19 take?

-- Heart disease
+- Liver disease

-- Immunocompromising conditions, including people with HIV
+- Neurological conditions, including dementia

-- Lung disease
+- Sickle cell disease